Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

 \begin{remark} Any collision between the legs of edge cells in $C_{a,b}$ happens inside $\mbox{crown}(a,b)$. \end{remark}

-We say that a leg of a cell in $C_{a,b}$ \textit{escapes} the crown of $a$ and $b$ if it ends outside the crown.
+We say that a leg of an edge cell in $C_{a,b}$ \textit{escapes} the crown of $a$ and $b$ if it ends outside the crown.
 We say an edge cell in $C_{a,b}$ is \textit{clean}, with respect to $C_{a,b}$, if both of its legs escape.
-We use the following observation.